erikbuild/prusawire-klipper-config/README.md

 ## Input Shaper

 Some defaults have been provided, but they are no doubt unsuitable for your exact machine.
-We recommend following the [Klipper guide](https://www.klipper3d.org/Measuring_Resonances.html#measuring-the-resonances) on measuring resonances.
+We recommend installing [ShakeTune](https://github.com/Frix-x/klippain-shaketune) for measuring resonances, and reading the [Klipper guide](https://www.klipper3d.org/Measuring_Resonances.html#max-smoothing) on understanding which value to choose.

+In addition,

 ### Y Axis Input Shaping